Here’s How Much Zinc You Need to Boost Immunity Right Now

 Got zinc?
-That may be the question of the moment, especially if you’re popping zinc supplements like candy in hopes of building your immune system.
+That may be the question of the moment, especially if you’re taking zinc supplements in hopes of building your immune system.
 Yet immune function is a complicated topic, and while having the right amount of zinc on board could help prevent infections, taking excess zinc may not be the best strategy.

 Zinc is a mineral with numerous roles in your body.
 Not only do a multitude of enzymes need it to function, but it also assists in hormonal activities, such as protein and DNA synthesis, wound healing, bone structure, and immune function, says Julianne Penner, M.S., R.D., dietitian at cardiopulmonary rehabilitation at Loma Linda University Medical Center in Loma Linda, Calif.

 Taking calcium supplements can deplete zinc as can exercise, drinking alcohol, and viral infections.
 If you have diarrhea that can also deplete your zinc, and the majority of tests that exist for measuring zinc are not accurate, Penner says.
-You can be watchful for symptoms of zinc deficiency, which shows up in small clues, like white specks on your fingernails, unusual hair loss, recurrent infections, diarrhea, or and skin changes, but outside of that, you’re often left to guess.
+You can be watchful for symptoms of zinc deficiency, which show up in small clues, like white specks on your fingernails, unusual hair loss, recurrent infections, diarrhea, or any skin changes, but outside of that, you’re often left to guess.

 Current dietary guidelines recommend that women aged 19 and up get 8 milligrams (mg) of zinc per day (that increases to 11 mg if you’re pregnant, or 12 mg if you’re lactating).
 Men should get 11 mg of zinc per day.
 Although many animal foods contain zinc, it is possible to get enough zinc you need on a plant-based diet, Penner says.

 Firm tofu: 4 mg per cup